jha14/HPA_cell_line/README.md

 # HPA_cell_line
-Scripts for reproducing the results presented in the manuscript "Is cell line a good model for human cancer?".
+Scripts for reproducing the results presented in the manuscript "Is cell line a good model for human cancer?"
+Data can be downloaded from ...